ML4SCI/ML4SCI.github.io/_gsocproposals/2026/proposal_DEEPLENSE4.md

 Intermediate/Advanced

 ## Task ideas
- * Start with architectures previously explored within the DeepLense project and optimise them for the lens finding task.
+ * Start with architectures previously explored within the DeepLense project and optimise them for the lens finding task
- * Perform the lens search in the real observational data and analyse the properties of the detected lens candidates.
+ * Perform the lens search in the real observational data and analyse the properties of the detected lens candidates
- * Evaluate model performance on different surveys.
+ * Evaluate model performance on different surveys

 ## Expected results
  *  Increase the number of known strong lenses.